Ary2941/Ary2941/README.md

 - 🌱 I’m currently learning to do blockchain aplications in various languages
 - 💞️ I’m looking to collaborate on projects blockchain related
 - 📫 How to reach me: amaury2941@gmail.com
-- ⚡ Fun fact: i code
+- ⚡ Fun fact: i code ;p

 <!---
 Ary2941/Ary2941 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.